 Repeatedly work their name into your questions or your conversation.
 Paint yourself mnemonics, visual pictures, of each person’s name and face, if that helps.
 Whatever it takes.

-Don’t ask “So what do you do?”
+Try not to ask “So what do you do?”

 Ick.
 Such a cliché.
 So like all clichés, you should either find a new way to say it, or tacitly acknowledge that it’s a cliché while you’re saying it.
 Find a different way to find out this information, or just let the conversation flow for longer than one minute and the person will tell you what they do, or you’ll figure it out.